 Over the past two years, precious metal prices have increased significantly.
-Rhodium, one of the most expensive precious metals and one of the rarest elements on Earth, began the year at just over £4,000 per t oz and is now trading at well over £12,400 per t oz which is a huge 167% increase.
+Rhodium, one of the most expensive precious metals and one of the rarest elements on Earth, began the year at just over £4,000 per t oz and is now trading at well over £12,400 per t oz which, at the time of writing (December 2020) is approximately a huge 210% increase.
 Rhodium currently trades at around nine times the price of gold.

 Palladium meanwhile has experienced a less spectacular rise, although has still seen a 20% increase.

 There are many factors influencing the sharp rise in precious metal prices, in particular rhodium, which has left the price of gold in its wake.